jtl-software/connector-documentation/book/protocol-basics.rst

 ===============

 JTL-Connector uses a protocol similar to JSON-RPC, along with some vendor-specific modifications.
-To fully understand how an endpoint works, one needs at least a basic understanding of its function.
+To fully understand how an endpoint works, at least a basic understanding of its function is required.

 As stated earlier, JTL-Connector follows the MVC (Model-View-Controller) pattern.
 The :doc:`Core</glossary/core>` library provides both models and view logic.